January 1922

 Townshend (2014), pg 288

 British Army evacuate barracks in Swinford and Claremorris, Co.
-Mayo
+Mayo.

-Price (2012), pg 198
+Price (2012), pg 198; Sheehan (2009), pgs 125-126

 Parkinson (2004), pg 199

-Collins, O’Higgins and Duggan agree with the British Cabinet’s Provisional Government of Ireland committee in London on the working arrangements for the transfer of power (transfer of departments, role of viceroy, demobilisation of RIC, etc.).
-Auxiliaries to leave Ireland by end of January, RIC to cease to function as the police force by end of February and all British troops were quickly concentrated in Dublin, Cork and the Curragh (except for Treaty ports).
+Auxiliaries to leave Ireland by end of January, the RIC are to cease to function as the police force by end of February and all British troops were quickly concentrated in Dublin, Cork and the Curragh (except for Treaty ports).

 Curran J M (1980), pgs 160-161

-Jan -24
+Jan -24-22/2

-Ronald McNeill M.P. states in the Morning Post that the agreement between Craig and Collins is “the definite and formal recognition by Mr. Collins of the status of Ulster as a separate Government in Ireland”
+Ronald McNeill M.P. states in the Morning Post that the agreement between Craig and Collins is “the definite and formal recognition by Mr. Collins of the status of Ulster as a separate Government in Ireland”.

 Macardle (1999), pg 658